zladovan/monorepo/README.md

 ## How to run locally

-It is possible to run `.circleci/build.sh` locally but there is need to provide few environment variables.
+It is possible to run `tools/ci/core/build.sh` locally but there is need to provide few environment variables depending on CI tool used.

+### CircleCI

+    CI_TOOL=circleci \
     CIRCLE_API_USER_TOKEN=XXX \
     CIRCLE_PROJECT_USERNAME=zladovan \
     CIRCLE_PROJECT_REPONAME=monorepo \
     CIRCLE_BRANCH=master \
     CIRCLE_SHA1=$(git rev-parse HEAD) \
-    .circleci/build.sh
+    tools/ci/core/build.sh

 Where: